microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

 1. Refer the [Getting Started](https://github.com/Hoyg/azuredevopslabs/blob/master/labs/vstsextend/Setup) page before you begin following the exercises.

 1. Use the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?Name=Ansible) to provision the project on your Azure DevOps organization.
-   This URL will automatically select **Terraform** template in the demo generator.
+   This URL will automatically select **Ansible** template in the demo generator.
 If you want to try other projects, use this URL instead -https://azuredevopsdemogenerator.azurewebsites.net/

    Follow the [simple walkthrough](https://docs.microsoft.com/en-us/azure/devops/demo-gen/use-vsts-demo-generator-v2?view=vsts) to know how to use the Azure DevOps Demo Generator.